min2ha/ukwa-site/content/target/51180/index.en.md

   "subject": "Brexit"
 }

-# House of Lords European Union Committee: Brexit: the Crown Dependencies

 This short report seeks to outline the nature of the Crown Dependencies’ current relationship with the EU, how it is likely to change following Brexit, the knock-on consequences for the Crown Dependencies’ relationship with the UK, and the key constitutional and policy issues that the UK Government needs to bear in mind during the Brexit negotiations.